 Storing the cake:

 The cake is best eaten fresh and at room temperature.
 It is best to store the cake at room temperature for up to 2 days.

-You can bake the cake 1 days in advance before soaking and topping.
+You can bake the cake one day in advance before soaking and topping.
 Also, you can bake the cake up to 3 weeks ahead and store it in the freezer.